 Example: Max, the sole proprietor owner of a small construction company, borrows $50,000 from the bank to buy new construction equipment.
 He pays 6% interest on the loan.
 His annual interest is deductible on his Schedule C, Form 1040, because it is for a business loan.

 Your deduction begins only when you spend the borrowed funds for business purposes.
 You get no business deduction for interest you pay on money that you keep in the bank.
-Money in the bank is considered an investment—at best, you might be able to deduct the interest you pay on the money as an investment expense.
+Money in the bank is considered an investment.

 If you use your car for business, you can deduct the interest that you pay on your car loan as an interest expense.
 You can take this deduction whether you deduct your car expenses using the actual expense method or the standard mileage rate, because the standard mileage rate was not intended to encompass interest on a car loan.